domino-team/docs/docs/diy/uboot.md

 Working with uboot
 =================

-Fimilar with uboot is a must skill that you should master in order to play with the routers.
+Familiarity with uboot is a skill that you should master in order to play with the routers.

 About uboot
 -----------
 Uboot (universial bootloader) is the bootloader we used on our boards and routers to start OpenWrt Linux.
-The bootloader is heavly depends on the hardware so almost each hardware requires one boot loader.
+The bootloader heavily depends on the hardware so almost every device requires a different bootloader.

-To use the bootloader, you have to use <a href='http://www.gl-inet.com/docs/diy/serial/'>connect a UART serial connector</a>.
+To use the bootloader, you have to <a href='http://www.gl-inet.com/docs/diy/serial/'>connect a UART serial connector</a> to your device.

-Taking our Atheros 9331 boards for example, when powered up, the uboot will output the following text:
+Taking our Atheros 9331 boards for example, when powered up, uboot will output the following text:
 ```
 *********************************************
 *   U-Boot 1.1.4  (Sep  9 2014, 09:20:16)   *